 These courses may be used to satisfy the 21st Century Life and Careers or Career Technical Education graduation requirements.
 Please note: Prerequisite requirements for all courses are listed in the course descriptions.
 Please read these carefully to ensure that all prerequisite courses have been taken before selecting a course.

 Television/Video Production 1 is a course that explores the fascinating world of digital video and television production.
-Students learn the ”nuts and bolts” of the production process, use professional equipment in a modern digital TV studio and gain experience with industry standard video editing software.
-Students work in collaborative teams to produce video projects using small cameras, while learning the basics of studio and field production, lighting and sound.
+Students learn the ”nuts and bolts” of the production process, use professional equipment in a modern digital TV studio and gain experience with industry-standard video editing software.
+Students work in collaborative teams to produce video projects using small cameras while learning the basics of studio and field production, lighting, and sound.
 Special emphasis is placed on creativity and the writing process.
-Classes also produce a daily news program seen in the school and throughout the community via the school's educational access television channel.
+Classes also tape daily announcements which are seen in the school and throughout the community via the school's educational access television channel.

 #856- TELEVISION/VIDEO PRODUCTION 2 - 5 CREDITS